Painting in gloss(ary)

 Dear reader,

-Please find enclosed definitions for all the things you've heard of but were too afraid to ask about.
-Upon ingesting the list below you may bask in joyous knowledge-clouds, shaped like sweets.
+Please find enclosed definitions for all the things about which you've heard but were too afraid to ask.
+Upon ingesting the list below you may bask in joyous one-uppityness with yonder neighbour.

 Welcome to the learning zone; stef-stylie.